nyxcharon/dotfiles/README.md

 Dotfiles
 =========

-For my dotfiles and stuff.
+For my dotfiles and various config files.